Fun with Slack Commands using Azure API and Function Apps

-Now the Express api is ready to parse out the form urlencoded POST that Slack will send with each command execution.
+Now the Express API is ready to parse out the form urlencoded POST that Slack will send with each command execution.
 Setting up the Express middleware was new to me, but this exposed configuration is a welcome change from the previous iteration of Node Mobile Services.

 This next bit of code processes the payload and sends a message to an Azure Service Bus Queue.
-After the brokered message is sent, it then responds with a message for the user who initiated the request.
+After the brokered message is sent, it responds with a message for the user who initiated the request.

 Use a Function to process the message and respond to the user

-Now that the Function and trigger are set up, let's get into the function setup.
-First, you'll need to ensure that your nuget dependencies are installed and available to the function.
+Now that the Function and trigger are set up let's get into the function setup.
+First, you'll need to ensure that your NuGet dependencies are installed and available to the function.
 You'll need to add a

-You've got your packages installed, now for the code.
+You've got your packages installed; now for the code.
 It starts by parsing the Service Bus message body, then doing some longer running work, and finally sending the results back to slack via the private webhook link from the message.

-The user just got a private message in the channel they initiated the command from with all of that useful information.
+The user just got a private message in the channel they initiated the command from with all of that helpful information.
 See, I told you it was fun!
 All this without a server deployed, a service scaled, or even a desktop code editor opened.